girlbossceo/conduwuit/README.md

 2. Ask someone to assign the issue to you (comment on the issue or chat in [#conduwuit:puppygock.gay](https://matrix.to/#/#conduwuit:puppygock.gay))
 3. Fork the repo and work on the issue.
-4. Submit a PR (please keep contributions to the GitHub repo, main development is done here, not the GitLab repo which exists just as a mirror.)
+4. Submit a PR (please keep contributions to the GitHub repo, main development is done here, not the GitLab repo which exists just as a mirror.
+If you are avoiding GitHub, feel free to join our Matrix chat to get your patch in.)

 #### Contact